nzzdev/Storytelling-Styleguide/pages/style/print-assets.md

 # Print
 ## 2018 Grafik Template
-Some text about the current stand and when it was last updated.
+This is the current template for all graphics.
 ```download
 title: Grafik Template (.ai)
 subtitle: 172 KB